On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

 \begin{remark} One generally also imposes the condition that $\omega$ be convex at infinity in order to define Floer theory.
-This is to ensure that pseudo-holomorphic discs to not escape to infinity.
-The results in this paper may be applied under the assumption that a maximum principle holds in the LG model of interest.
+This is to ensure that pseudo-holomorphic discs do not escape to infinity.
+The results in this paper may be applied under the assumption that a maximum principle holds in the {fibers of the} LG model of interest {because a maximum principle holds in the base as mentioned below Corollary \ref{cor:section_or_fiber}}.
 Our results do not pertain to holomorphic discs near infinity. \end{remark}

 \begin{remark} The fibration $v$ here is not assumed to be exact, i.e. $[\omega]=0$.
 We also do not assume it to be Lefschetz, in which case the critical locus is isolated and nondegenerate, meaning that the neighborhood of each singular fiber is locally modeled on the neighborhood of the zero fiber of $\sum_{j=1}^n z_j^2: \bC^n \to \bC$.
 (When $n=2$, $z_1^2+z_2^2$ can be written as $xy$ via a change of variable.)
 In the local model for a Lefschetz fibration, the smooth fibers are isomorphic to $T^*S^{n-1}$.
 The zero section is a Lagrangian sphere in the fiber known as the vanishing cycle.
 The singular fiber is obtained from the smooth fibers by collapsing the vanishing cycle to the critical point. \end{remark}